Let’s get started with installing MintPPC.

 You have to take into account that you are going to try to install a working MintPPC system with a LXDE desktop from the internet, package by package.
 You run the risk that some packages on the Debian server are in a broken state.
 If that is the case, your installation of MintPPC will fail.
 I did everything I can to ensure that all Mint related packages install properly.
 If your installation of MintPPC using the netinstaller fails, you can opt for the installation with the live USB image.

-We first download the latest Debian installer images at the following links:
+We first download the Debian installer images that I know are working at the following links:

 32-bits Debian (G3, G4)